 What is the Legal Status of Cannabis since 2017?

-The legal status of cannabis in South Africa has not seen an update from government yet but what we do know is that it is still an offence to grow cannabis on a large scale.
+The legal status of cannabis in South Africa since 2017 has not seen an update from government yet.
+It is still an offense to grow cannabis on a large scale.
 Tetrahydrocannabinol (THC) in cannabis oil is still illegal as it is the chemical compound that causes the high when taken orally or inhaled.
 It is a popular recreational cannabinoid which has become unpopular with the law.

-The CDCSA would make sure the youth did not get hold of cannabis for recreational purposes and they would fight against organised crime using cannabis to make huge profits.
+The CDCSA would make sure the youth did not get hold of cannabis for recreational purposes.
+They would fight against organised crime using cannabis to make huge profits.
 One of their main tasks would be to ensure ongoing research and development into the use of sustainable ways of growing and using cannabis in a regulated industry.
 There would be fair controls on agriculture cultivating this crop, laboratories making the cannabis oil products and how it is sold commercially.
-Poor farmers would get an equal opportunity to take an active part in a cannabis industry in South Africa and there would be numerous awareness campaigns around the process of cannabis cultivation, production and usage.
+Poor farmers would get an equal opportunity to take an active part in a cannabis industry in South Africa.
+There would be numerous awareness campaigns around the process of cannabis cultivation, production and usage.

 KwaZulu-Natal Awaiting National Go Ahead to Grow Cannabis